 Choice Home Warranty contracts and warranties

-When you sign a contract with Choice Home Warranty, you’re essentially signing up for an extended limited warranty on your home’s appliances.
+When you sign a contract with Choice Home Warranty, you’re essentially signing up for an extended limited warranty on your home’s appliances and systems.
 You can pay for a one-year warranty up front or you can choose to pay in monthly installments.

 Within its warranty plans, if a covered appliance breaks down—like a water heater, for example—you’ll file a claim with Choice Home Warranty, and the company will have a local service professional call you to set up an appointment.